• What is New York City known for?

 The Finger Lakes region is home to a group of 11 long, narrow lakes in Central New York.
 Famous as the state’s wine-producing region, the Finger Lakes area features over 100 wineries and vineyards.
 The Finger Lakes isn’t just for adult tourists, though, and family-friendly activities abound, including museums such as the Glenn H. Curtis Aviation Museum and the world’s largest museum of play – The Strong - National Museum of Play.

-Many tourists come to the area for the beautiful scenery and outdoor activities.
+Many tourists come to the area for the beautiful scenery and outdoor activities around the Finger Lakes.
 Visitors can enjoy biking, hiking, boating, fishing, and much more in the area’s state parks and other outdoor areas.

 Albany